 Allied leaders also welcomed the call for deeper NATO-EU cooperation by the European Council in June 2018.
 They noted that the fullest participation of non-EU Allies in the EU’s efforts to strengthen its capacities to address common security challenges is essential for the strengthened strategic partnership between NATO and the EU.

 The NATO Secretary General and the EU High Representative regularly report to NATO Allies and EU member states on progress in cooperation.
-(See reports: June 2017, November 2017, June 2018, June 2019)
+(See progress reports in right-hand column under Official Texts.)

 Non-EU European Allies make a significant contribution to these efforts.
 For the strategic partnership between NATO and the EU, their fullest involvement in these efforts is essential.

 NATO and the EU can and should play complementary and mutually reinforcing roles in supporting international peace and security.
 The Allies are determined to make their contribution to create more favourable circumstances, through which they will:

 - fully strengthen the strategic partnership with the EU, in the spirit of full mutual openness, transparency, complementarity and respect for the autonomy and institutional integrity of both organisations;